Abbas presses Palestinian U.N. bid despite warnings

 A U.S. veto in the Security Council would carry diplomatic risks for Washington, which could find itself isolated alongside its longtime ally Israel during a period of unprecedented political turmoil across the Middle East.

-It would also raise tension between the Palestinians and Netanyahu's government, which has already seen its traditionally steady ties with major neighbours Egypt and Turkey deteriorate rapidly, compounding regional uncertainty.
+It would also raise tension between the Palestinians and Netanyahu's government, which has already seen its traditionally steady ties with major neighbors Egypt and Turkey deteriorate rapidly, compounding regional uncertainty.

 Clinton, asked if there was any progress on the broader Palestinian impasse, said work continued.